dengage-tech/dengage-cordova-sdk/README.md

 ## Platform Specific Extra Steps

-Following extra steps after the installation of the react-native-dengage SDK are required for it to work properly.
+Following extra steps after the installation of the cordova-dengage SDK are required for it to work properly.

 <details>
   <summary> iOS Specific Extra steps </summary>